mozilla/bugbug/README.md

 ## Using bugbug for non-Mozilla projects

-Bugbug is focussing on Mozilla use-cases for Firefox and Bugzila.
+Bugbug is focussing on Mozilla use-cases for Firefox and Bugzilla.
 However, we will be happy to accept pull requests adding support for other projects or bug trackers.